wesley-shi/slate/source/index.html.md

 ## GET taxonomy tree

-Retrieves a taxonomy tree based on the name of the root.
+Retrieves a taxonomy tree based on a node key (ex. `att_agent-actions` or `att_agent-actions.open`)

-In the future if graphs are ever very large, a node's key could be provided to retrieve only a sub-section of a taxonomy, the JSON return values could also be node's key (requiring a get/node/<key> operation to fetch details).
-For now, the JSON response should be a list of nodes that can be parsed into a tree structure with all complete values in the response.
-I imagine in the future filters and other options could be provided to only fetch the data we need.
+In the future, this API can support filters and other options.

 > The above command returns JSON structured like this: